vikingair/react-staged/README.md

-# react-staged (WIP)
+# react-staged

 This is a slider component (carousel, slideshow, you name it).
-It's currently in a very early stage and there will be added additional functionality.
 Here's the [demo](https://fdc-viktor-luft.github.io/react-staged/).

 What's already possible:
 - providing an array of nodes to the `<Staged />` component where